pkgjs/wiby/README.md

 repository.

 ### <a id="example-1"></a>Example 1 wiby test, simply dependent breakage check run locally
+The following is the most simple use case for *wiby test*.
 Given a dependent, example-dependent-id-a, and its dependency example-dependency-id-a the following steps are required to raise a notification against the dependent of changes in the dependency.

 - install wiby as a dependency of example-dependency-id-a
 - create the .wiby.json configuration file